The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 1. Admire the Sultan Qaboos Grand Mosque

 Sultan Qaboos Grand Mosque is the largest mosque in Oman and a remarkable example of modern Islamic architecture.
-Its beautifully symmetrical architecture and smooth marble floors make it one of the biggest highlights of Muscat.
+Its beautifully symmetrical architecture and smooth marble floors make it an unmissable attraction in Muscat.

 📸 Photography Tip: Bring a wide-angle lens to best capture the majestic architecture of this mosque.
-A regular lens simply wouldn’t be able to do it justice.
+A regular lens wouldn’t be able to fit everything inside the frame.
 I used my Tokina 16-28mm f/2.8 to take these pictures, and am very pleased with this lens.

 2. Climb the Mutrah Fort & Stroll Along the Mutrah Corniche